Improving Intrinsic Exploration with Language Abstractions: L-AMIGo

 \subsection{Extension to L-AMIGo}

-\textbf{Student.} The L-AMIGo student is a policy conditioned not on $(x, y)$ goals, but on \emph{natural language goals} $\ell_t$: $\pi_{S}(a_t \mid s_t, \ell_t; \theta_S)$.
-Given the ``goal'' $\ell_t$, the student is now rewarded if it reaches a state with the natural language description $\ell_t$, i.e.\ if $\ell_t = L(s_t).$ Typically this student will encode the goal with a learned language model and concatenate the goal representation with its state representation.
+\textbf{Student.} The L-AMIGo student is a policy conditioned not on $(x, y)$ goals, but on \emph{language goals} $\ell_t$: $\pi_{S}(a_t \mid s_t, \ell_t; \theta_S)$.
+Given the ``goal'' $\ell_t$, the student is now rewarded if it reaches a state with the language description $\ell_t$, i.e.\ if $\ell_t = L(s_t)$.\footnote{We can treat language \emph{goals} and \emph{state descriptions} equivalently, even if the wordings are slightly different across environments.
+In MiniGrid, messages (e.g.\ \emph{go to the red door}) look like goals but can also be interpreted as state descriptions: \emph{[in this state, you have] go[ne] to the red door} In MiniHack, messages are description-like (e.g.\ \emph{you kill the minotaur!}), but imagine the teacher's goal as \emph{[reach a state where] you kill the minotaur!}}.
+Typically this student will encode the goal with a learned language model and concatenate the goal representation with its state representation.

 \paragraph{Teacher.} Now the L-AMIGo teacher selects goals from the set of possible language descriptions in the environment.
 Because the possible goals are initially unknown, the teacher maintains a running set of goals $\mathcal{G}$ that is updated as the student encounters new state descriptions (Figure~\ref{fig:lamigo_overview}i).